+CHE 321 Biochemistry (4) The basic concepts of biochemistry.
+Chemistry and metabolism of proteins, carbohydrates, and lipids.
+Chemistry of respiration; bioenergetics.
+Three lecture periods per week and one 3-hour laboratory per week.
+Prerequisite: CHE 302.
 CHE 322 W: Advanced Biochemistry (4) A continuation course of CHE 321 that will delve into more specific aspects of biochemical processes including the investigation of biochemical pathways and mechanisms of their regulation in response to internal and external signals.
 Three lecture periods per week and one 3-hour laboratory per week.
 Prerequisite: CHE 321.